Joel McHale: Hosting

 In 2004, McHale began hosting The Soup, a satirical weekly television show on the E! television network.
 Throughout the show, he takes the audience through the oddities and ridiculous happenings of the week in television.
 He frequently appears as a co-host on Loveline.
 He has been a judge on Iron Chef America.
 McHale made a guest appearance on the finale of Last Comic Standings sixth season, when he recapped the show's events in his typical format of jokes made popular on The Soup.
 He made an appearance as a guest judge on RuPaul's Drag Race season 11, episode 4, "Trump: The Rusical".

 McHale was the host at the 2014 White House Correspondents' Association annual dinner.
 He hosted the 2011 Independent Spirit Awards and the 2015 ESPY Awards.
 In 2016, he appeared as an occasional co-host alongside Kelly Ripa in the ABC morning show Live with Kelly.
 McHale hosted the 43rd People's Choice Awards on January 18, 2017, and the 2017 Webby Awards on May 15, 2017.
 McHale hosted video game developer and publisher Ubisoft's press conference at E3 2010.

 In January 2018, it was announced that he would be receiving his own talk show on Netflix in February.
 The Joel McHale Show with Joel McHale combined celebrity guests, pre-taped sketches and video clips in a half-hour series that focused on pop culture and news from around the world.
 On August 17, 2018, it was announced that Netflix had canceled the show after 19 episodes, reportedly due to low viewership.

 On April 8, 2019, TVLine reported that McHale would host a revival of the game show Card Sharks for ABC.
 The revival would premiere on June 12 of that year, running for two seasons and 21 episodes until July 7, 2021.
 The iteration was canceled in April 2022.

 Beginning March 27, 2020, McHale co-hosts The Darkest Timeline podcast with former Community co-star Ken Jeong; the podcast was created in response to the ongoing COVID-19 pandemic.
 Also in 2020, he hosted an after-show special of the Netflix documentary series Tiger King.
 With Jeong, they became the new hosts of Fox's New Year's Eve special New Year's Eve Toast & Roast.
 The second edition was canceled due to the quickly rising cases of Omicron variant in the COVID-19 pandemic.

 In 2021, McHale began hosting Crime Scene Kitchen, also on Fox.
 In 2023, McHale hosted the E! reality competition series House of Villains.

+McHale has been the host of the American version of The 1% Club since 2025.